mhhollomon/codevamping-blog/content/post/chromeos-linux-tips.md

 Here is a set of tips to help make things a little nicer.

+## Clock Drift on ARM

+[According to this issue](https://bugs.chromium.org/p/chromium/issues/detail?id=823406), the ARM ecosystem does not virtualize the clock.
+So, if the system goes to sleep, the clock will simply stop.

+I can certainly confirm this on my Samsung ChromeBook Plus (as of 2018-11-21).

+It looks like they are working on a work-around, no telling when that will hit the channels.

+The work-around for now is in the issue, stop/start the virtual machine.

 ## Viewing local servers.

 Many systems these days come with a bundled local webserver to allow you test you changes without having to stage to a external host.
 BY default, these always want to listen on localhost (127.0.01).
 But hthe Linux container is a full-fledge VM and some localhost is, well, local.
 THi means that you can't use the "main" browser and point it to the localhost and have anything useful happen.